Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Introduction

 \section{Introduction}

-Squeezed state \cite{Yuen-1976,Hollenhorst-1979, Caves-1981, Walls-1983, Schumaker-Caves-1985-1,Schumaker-Caves-1985-2} is an unique quantum state in studies of quantum optical information and practical applications.
-In quantum optical information, the two-mode squeezed state is particularly important as realization of an entangled state of two mode photons and has been employed for fundamental experimental tests of quantum mechanics (see \cite{Gerry-Knight-2005} for instance and references therein).
-The squeezed state of light has also attracted a lot of attention in practical applications, since the associated uncertainty region is ``squeezed'' and quantum noise is reduced in a specific direction (see \cite{Schnabel-2017} as a review).
+Squeezed state \cite{Yuen-1976,Hollenhorst-1979, Caves-1981, Walls-1983, Schumaker-Caves-1985-1,Schumaker-Caves-1985-2} is a particularly important quantum state in quantum optical information and practical applications (see \cite{Drummond-Ficek-2003, Bachor-Ralph-2019, Schnabel-2017} as nice reviews.)
+In quantum optical information, two-mode squeezed light realizes an entangled state of photons and it has been employed in state-of-the-art experiments of quantum mechanics (see \cite{Gerry-Knight-2004} for instance and references therein).
+Also in practical application to quantum telecommunication, the squeezed state has attracted a lot of attention due to its intrinsic anisotropic property of quantum noise.
+The uncertainty region of squeezed state is not isotropic unlike the coherent state (laser) and an unfavorable quantum noise is reduced in a specific direction.